An upper bound on the size of avoidance couplings: Proofs of Theorems and

 \begin{proof} The argument proceeds by induction on the length $T$ of the sequence.
 For sequences of length one, the statement is trivially true (since there are no pairs of neighbors).
 So henceforth fix a permissible sequence $\s$ and assume the claim has been demonstrated for all shorter sequences.
 We may assume without loss of generality that each of the numbers $1,\dots,k$ occurs at least once in $\s$; otherwise we can simply work on a smaller alphabet.
 Furthermore, replacing any instance of \texttt{BB} with just \texttt{B} does not change the total weight of $\s$, and so we may assume $\s$ contains no consecutive \texttt{B}'s.

 First consider the case when $\s$ contains a pair of neighbors of weight $0$, i.e.~$a(t) = a({t+1}) = i$ for some $t$ and $i \in [k]$.
 By deleting one of these identical characters from the sequence, we obtain a shorter sequence with the total weight unchanged; see Figure \ref{lemma_figure}(b).
-So the desired statement follows by induction, and henceforth we may assume the symbol $\texttt{B}$ appears at least once between any pair of neighbors.
+Therefore, this case follows by the induction hypothesis, and we may henceforth assume that no two adjacent characters in $\s$ are identical.
+Since Definition \ref{permissible_defn} forces the numeric characters of $\s$ to be increasing until $\texttt{B}$ appears, a consequence of this assumption is the following: the symbol $\texttt{B}$ appears at least once between any pair of neighbors.

 Next suppose the sequence $\s$ contains a pair of neighbors of weight $1$, i.e. $a(t) = a({t+2}) = i$ and $a({t+1}) = \texttt{B}$.
 In this case we replace the pattern $i\texttt{B}i$ by $i$, as in Figure \ref{lemma_figure}(c).
 It is easy to see that this modification decreases the total weight by exactly $1$ (one neighbor-pair of $i$'s of weight $1$ has disappeared, while all other weights are unchanged).
 On the other hand, the number of $\texttt{B}$'s in the sequence has also decreased by one.
 As the resulting sequence is shorter, the desired statement again follows by induction.